Sony PlayStation 4 1TB Marvel's Spider-Man Console Bundle - Jet Black - Digital Trends | Digital Trends

-The bundle includes a 1TB PlayStation 4 and a copy of console exclusive Spider-Man.
+With a 1TB PlayStation 4 and a copy of the new Spider-Man, you’ll be swinging through the city.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.